-Chiropractic adjustments can help to align the pelvis and spine, which will reduce the tension on the nerves and muscles, decrease pain, and keeping the pelvis in good alignment to allow the baby room to get in the best head down position for delivery.
-Prenatal chiropractors are trained in The Webster technique, which is a specific chiropractic analysis and diversified adjustment.
+Chiropractic adjustments can help to align the pelvis and spine, reducing the tension on the nerves and muscles, decreasing pain, and keeping the pelvis in good alignment to allow the baby room to get in the best head-down position for delivery.
+Prenatal chiropractors are trained in The Webster Technique, a specific chiropractic analysis and diversified adjustment.
 The goal of the adjustment is to reduce the effects of sacral subluxation and SI joint dysfunction.
 Adjustments help the neuro-biomechanical function in the pelvis to improve.

 What is the Webster Technique?

 Webster Technique is used throughout pregnancy.
 We encourage patients to start treatment as soon as they become pregnant.
-This will help to keep the pelvis aligned properly while the body is changing due to the growth of the baby.
+This will help keep the pelvis properly aligned while the body changes due to the baby’s growth.
 The technique is used when a misaligned pelvis causes the tightening and torsion of specific pelvic muscles and ligaments.
-It is these tense muscles and ligaments and their constraining effect on the uterus which prevent the baby from achieving the best possible position for birth.
+These tense muscles and ligaments and their constraining effect on the uterus prevent the baby from achieving the best possible position for birth.

 Webster is a safe and effective adjustment throughout pregnancy.
 Webster is done using very gentle, low force with the help of a drop table.
 It does not hurt the baby or the mom.
 Most moms leave the office feeling much better than when they walked in!

-Do I need to continue care after baby?
+Do I need to continue care after baby is born?

 Chiropractic care isn’t just helpful during pregnancy.
 It is also crucial after you give birth.
 Your body just went through a major event that can cause joints to shift.
 Often after birth, whether vaginally or via c-section, the mother’s pelvic biomechanics change—these changes can bring discomfort with walking, nursing, and sleeping.
-Adjustments can help to restore the pelvic balance with similar manipulation, exercises, and stretches that were used during prenatal care.
+Adjustments can help restore the pelvic balance with similar manipulation, exercises, and stretches used during prenatal care.
 Adjustments can help to realign the pelvis before all of the hormones in the body decrease and the joints solidify.
-This will help to prevent future back pain as well as help to set your body and pelvis up to be in proper alignment for future pregnancies.
-The best time to get adjusted postpartum is within the first 6 weeks.
+This will help prevent future back pain and help set your body and pelvis up to be in proper alignment for future pregnancies.
+The best time to get adjusted postpartum is within the first six weeks.

 Every person should be under chiropractic care.
-Please visit your local chiropractor today and see how truly amazing your body can feel!
+Please visit your local chiropractor today to see how amazing your body can feel!